Best Online Colleges Hawaii 2023

 Salary After Attending: $43,823

-The University of Hawaiʻi at Hilo is committed to making higher education accessible to all individuals, regardless of their location or schedule.
-This is where UH Online comes in, serving as a platform that connects students with more than 40 online degree and certificate programs that are available throughout the entire University of Hawaiʻi System.
+Determined to extend the reach of higher education to all individuals, regardless of their location or schedules, the University of Hawaiʻi at Hilo has established UH Online.
+This dynamic platform serves as a conduit, connecting students with over 40 online degree and certificate programs available throughout the entire University of Hawaiʻi System.
 With UH Online, students can learn from anywhere in the world, on their own time, and with the flexibility that suits their individual needs.

 6. The University of Hawaii Maui College